-Heading towards Berney Arms Pub, follow the path along the flood-protecting bank in a typical Norfolk Broads landscape – the realm of the sedge cutters.
+Heading towards Berney Arms Pub (now closed), follow the path along the flood-protecting bank in a typical Norfolk Broads landscape – the realm of the sedge cutters.
 Sedge and reed cutting remains a centuries-old harvesting industry, the winter-cut reeds being used for roofing material on thatched cottages, churches and agricultural buildings.
 The more flexible sedge, harvested during the summer months, is used for roof ridge and capping locations.
 New and old drainage pumps dot the marsh landscape to the north as the tidal section of the River Yare to the south opens into Breydon Water.

 The extensive mudflats are home to wintering wigeon, shelducks, Bewick’s swans and many other birds that enjoy this inter-tidal habitat.
 The culvert at Breydon Pump marks the end of the flood-bank trail, and the track drops down below sea level again and on to the marsh route.

 As the path follows the Weavers Way west through Beighton Marshes, the wide track is bordered by reed and sedge-lined dykes.
 The adjoining flood meadows are rich feeding grounds for flocks of curlew and open hunting land for short-eared owls.
 The Fleet channel forms a southern water boundary as the trail passes Howard’s and High’s Drainage Mills.
 The route is obvious as it curves through the heart of Halvergate Marshes.
 In this secluded length of trail, the shy, secretive water deer can be seen emerging from reeds to graze.